k-song14/k-song14.github.io/_posts/2022-08-17-UCGHI-Summary.md

-There are about 13 returning members from the previous 3 years, with 3 ambassadors being present for all 3 years.
+There are about 13 returning members from the previous 3 years, with 2 ambassadors being present for all 3 years and 11 being present for two years.

 ### Survey Results